sashadev-sky/Widgetry/README.md

 - Uses the Geolocation API to update the weather based on the user's current location

-- Uses the XMLHttpRequest object to make asynchronous HTTP requests to the [Open Weather API](https://openweathermap.org/)
+- Uses the XMLHttpRequest object to make asynchronous HTTP requests to the [OpenWeatherMap API](https://openweathermap.org/)

 - Follows the W3C standard to only access user location upon user gesture